compbiozurich/UZH-BIO392/course-results/2023/Maeve Lin/lin_maeve_paper_reading_day2.md

  used to characterize molecular subtypes

 How will you describe or introduce progenetix?
+It is a resource that is accessible by the public.
+Its goal is to represent all different cancer profiles
 -scale: 138'663 (115'357 tumor) copy number variation profiles -data source
 -cancer types
+-which information does it provide: profiles and their metadata, services to work with the data

 Describe NClt, UBERON codes, and their relationships.